danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec.md

 ## Internal Development Practices

 See [internal_practices.md](tech_spec/internal_practices.md) for internal tools, workflows, and code quality standards.
-This section is for internal use only and should not be shared externally.
+This document is for internal use only.

 ---